EPA-WG/custom-element/datasource.md

 ```

 ## 2. DataRequest Rendering iterations
-DS initiated as DataRequest(**DR**) by "pre-render" event.
+DS initiated as DataRequest(**DR**) by [load](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event)
+event.
 It starts its lifecycle as async process which emitted to itself as "process" event which bubbles uo to template holder.

 The process event passes 3 parameters:
 * DS name